Table of Contents

 Membership dues for each class of membership are established by a majority vote of the members present and voting at the Annual General Business meeting.
 Honorary members are not obligated to pay dues.

 ARTICLE V – OFFICERS AND BOARD OF DIRECTORS SECTION 5.00

 An annual election of officers shall be conducted in the last quarter of the fiscal year (April, May, June).
-It shall be conducted by mail-in ballot only, and the results shall be final.
-The results shall be published in the Association Newsletter prior to the next annual meeting.
+It shall be conducted by in an electronic format, and the results shall be final.
+The results shall be announced at the next annual meeting.

 The President-Elect shall be elected by the voting members and shall serve for one year as President-Elect, one year as President, and one year as Past-President.
 He/she shall be a member of the Board of Directors all three years.

 The Board of Directors, except the President-Elect, President, and Past-President, shall be divided into two groups of four each.
 Group one shall be elected in odd-numbered years and group two in even-numbered years.
 The terms of office shall be two years.